 Asia Shorts titles are intended to have an edge, a clear point of view, a well-defined (and even provocative) argument that will engage readers with the compelling issues, critical debates, and profound complexities of Asia and Asian Studies.
 As one might describe Asia Shorts in a tweet: “Small volumes with a big message, strong scholarship for a wide audience.”

 The first volume in the series—Jeffrey Alexander’s Drinking Bomb and Shooting Meth: Alcohol and Drug Use in Postwar Japan—was the winner of the 2019 ICAS Book Prize for “Most Accessible and Captivating Work for the Non-Specialist Reader.”
 This was followed by John Lie’s The Dream of East Asia: The Rise of China, Nationalism, Popular Memory, and Regional Dynamics in Northeast Asia and Josh Fogel’s A Friend in Deed: Lu Xun, Uchiyama Kanzo, and the Intellectual World of Shanghai on the Eve of War.

-To date, AAS has published eight volumes in the series, with more in the pipeline on topics as varied as Chinese science fiction, depictions of Japan on American TV, cinema in Pakistan, and environmental politics in South Asia.
+To date, AAS has published nine volumes in the series, with more in the pipeline on topics as varied as Chinese science fiction, depictions of Japan on American TV, cinema in Pakistan, and environmental politics in South Asia.